-After her last encounter, Ripley crash-lands on Fiorina Fury 161, a maximum security prison.
+After her last encounter, Ellen Ripley crash-lands on Fiorina 161, a maximum security prison.
 When a series of strange and deadly events occur shortly after her arrival, Ripley realizes that she brought along an unwelcome visitor.

 Charles S. Dutton,

 Almost eleven years after the futile and disastrous expedition on the distant moon LV-223, the deep-space colonisation vessel Covenant equipped with more than 2,000 colonists in cryogenic hibernation, sets a course for the remote planet Origae-6 with the intention to build a new world.
-Instead, a rogue transmission will entice the crew to a nearby habitable small planet which resembles a lot like the Earth, nevertheless, sooner or later, the unsuspecting members of the Covenant will have to cope with invincible and unconquerable biological foes beyond human comprehension.
-Ultimately, what was intended as an exploratory and peaceful mission, under those circumstances, it will soon turn into a desperate rescue operation deep into the cold infinite space.Written by
+Instead, a rogue transmission will entice the crew to a nearby habitable small planet which resembles The Earth.
+The unsuspecting members of Covenant will have to cope with biological foes beyond human comprehension.
+Ultimately, what was intended as a peaceful exploratory mission, will soon turn into a desperate rescue operation deep into the cold infinite space.Written by

 128 of 239 people found this review helpful.